Helpful Tips for Feeding Your Surrogate-Born Miracle

 Hello, Intended Parents.
 If you are reading this article then you are probably thinking about using a surrogate, you might already be having a baby through surrogacy, or maybe just doing your research.

-Physician’s surrogacy is located in San Diego, CA and has been helping couples and individuals to build their perfect family for more than 20 years.
-We assist couples through successful IVF, surrogacy and egg donation journeys.
+Physician’s surrogacy is located in San Diego, CA, and has been helping couples and individuals to build their perfect family for more than 20 years.
+We assist couples through successful surrogacy journeys.

 Bringing your baby home for the first time will feel like crossing the finishing line of a marathon.
 But your journey doesn’t end there.
 Throughout the entire surrogacy process, it’s important to prepare for the next chapter: Parenthood.